 The fact is that every pregnancy is different and reflects in a special way.
 Amidst the first trimester hormonal changes, heartburn and acne are common indications of changes in your body.
 The key is to take care of your food and prenatal fitness as the same will reflect in a happy and healthy glow.

 Many believe that, buying or receiving baby gifts before the tiny tot arrives in this world can cause misfortune to the baby.
 This superstition underlines the belief of gifts before the baby’s arrival mean inviting evil into life which can lead to miscarriage or bad luck to the baby.

 Now, a harmless little toy received or baby stroller bought before your bundle of joy arrives is not going to harm it in any way.
 Gifts are a cute way of suggesting that we are excited about your baby.So if a teddy arrives all wrapped and bows through the post, keep it and cuddle it!

-So, If you happen to hear the above mentioned pregnancy myths, laugh over it with a cuppa of warm milk!!
+Now that we’ve gone through some pregnancy myths and truths, if you happen to hear the above mentioned ones, laugh over it with a cuppa of warm milk!!

 When it comes to dressing kids in cold weather, it’s important to keep them warm and safe.
 Start with a base layer, add a middle layer, and finish with a waterproof outer layer.
 Don’t forget to dress your child in a hat, gloves, socks, and boots.
 And for naps or bedtime, a one-piece sleeper can be a great way to keep your child warm and safe.
 With these tips, you can be sure that your kids will stay toasty and safe in cold weather!